Fah-Zer/basic/README.md

-Just yii2 framework basic project with 1 migration
+Just yii2 framework basic project with 1 migration and 1 gii usage